-As a condition for acceptance of infrastructure into the County system, Richland County requires a warranty accompanied by a warranty bond to be determined by the County Engineer for the construction cost.
+Roadways and associated storm drainage constructed according to the approved set of plans may be dedicated to Richland County for ownership and maintenance.
+This is accomplished through the County's Closeout Process and the County reserves the right to deny acceptance of any project petitioned to be turned over to the County.
+As a condition for acceptance of infrastructure into the County system, Richland County requires a one year warranty accompanied by a bond in the amount of 100% of the construction cost.
 The warranty will pertain to the design and construction of the streets and accompanying drainage system in accordance with the Road Design Standards and their satisfactory performance during the warranty period.
-The warranty period begins with the County's Execution of the Deed.
+The warranty period begins with the County's execution of the deed.